seqan/seqan3/doc/tutorial/concepts/index.md

 \include doc/tutorial/concepts/overloading_solution1.cpp
 \endsolution

-\assignment{Exercise: Static polymorphism with alphabets II}
+\assignment{Assignment 2: Static polymorphism with alphabets II}
 Adapt your previous solution to handle nucleotides different from the rest.
 For nucleotides it should print, both, the value and its complement.
 \endassignment